 Wellness Program -- Local Education, Local Government and Retirees

-- In addition, you will have access to the web portal and mobile app where you can get access to your coaches, the health assessment and tips and trackers.
+· In addition, you can use the web portal and mobile app to get access to your coaches, the health assessment, tips and trackers.

 First, create your online account to see what programs are available.

-- New users: go to the Create An Account link and follow the steps to register.
-You will need to have your 8-digit Edison ID handy.
+· New users: go to the Create An Account link and follow the steps to register.
+You’ll need to have your 8-digit Edison ID handy.
 The ID can be found on your or your spouse’s CVS Caremark card.

 You can download the ActiveHealth app.
 Search for "ActiveHealth" in your app store.